 Note: when using pipe clamps or any clamp with a hard surface that touches the wood, use a flat scrap piece in between the clamp and the actual piece you’re making.
 This is to avoid any pressure marks on the wood from the clamp.
 Pine is especially susceptible to marks.

 Step 9: The next step was making the table top panels.
-For this we used ¾” thick boards.
-We cut out three 6-inch wide boards of 30 inch length for the top panel glue up.
-You can buy 1”x 7”x 96” (nominal size) whitewood boards from homedepot, which will have an actual size of ¾” x 6.5” x 96” size.
-Cut off half an inch width from each board using a circular saw and you’re good to go.
+We used 1 x 6 boards (nominal size) for the table top.
+We cut out three 5-½ inch wide boards of 30 inch length for the top panel glue up.
+A 1 x 6 board has an actual size of ¾” x 5-½” x 96” size.

 So we applied glue on the edge of each of the three board pieces and clamped it together for drying.
 This will make the table top of our kitchen cart.
 The width of the table top after glue up will be 18” ( 3 x 6 inches), but we need only a width of 16 inches so we’ll be cutting inches off after the glue up.